 Finance: Overseeing the finances of the RRTA, the Finance Committee is ideally composed of the Treasurer, President and 2 members of the Executive and Board of Directors.
 The Treasurer and President generally do not take on the role of Finance Committee Chair.

 The Finance Committee meets about 3 times per year to establish a budget and discuss financial issues and strategies in order to be able to present and explain the proposed budget.
 The budget thus established ensures that all committees have sufficient funds at their disposal to enact their duties on behalf of all RRTA members, within the constraints of funds available.
 The budget is first offered to the RRTA Executive at a regular Executive meeting and then to the RRTA Membership for discussion and approval at the AGM.

 *The RRTA Scholarship Trust Fund Foundation is not managed by the Finance Committee.
 It requires separate accounting and budgetary actions.

 Heritage: The RRTA Heritage Committee promotes and enhances the preservation of Education Heritage in Richmond.
 The committee collects, organizes and displays educational memorabilia and coordinates RRTA involvement in community Heritage events.
-The committee meets regularly at General Currie School in the original ‘one room schoolhouse’ which opened in 1920.
+The committee usually meets 2 Friday mornings a month at General Currie School in the original ‘one room schoolhouse’ which opened in 1920.